 Remember, your finished product will only be as good as the ingredients you‘ve used.
 If you have a few dollars to spare, I recommend splurging on items such as quality vanilla extract, flour and chocolate.

 Many cookie recipes freeze incredibly well.
 If you want to make your cookies ahead of time and freeze them before the big day, I recommend tidying up your freezer a bit to make room for all of the delectable treats you‘ll be making and receiving at the cookie party.

 Make Baking Fun

-Holiday baking doesn‘t necessarily mean you need to be glued to the oven while the rest of the world has fun without you.
-Turn your holiday bake-o-rama into a yearly tradition that brings family and friends together.
+Holiday baking doesn‘t necessarily mean you need to be stuck in the kitchen while the rest of the world has fun without you.
+Turn your holiday bake-fest into a yearly tradition that brings family and friends together.
 Surrounding yourself with a group of helping hands doesn‘t just make the day more fun, it makes the baking move along a lot more quickly.
 Crank up some holiday music, roll up your sleeves and make a day of it.
 I promise you‘re sure to create some amazing memories.